linkdotnet/LinqSIMDExtensions/README.md

 # LinkDotNet.LinqSIMDExtensions
 LinkDotNet.LinqSIMDExtensions  is a high-performance library that combines the power of SIMD (Single Instruction, Multiple Data) and the elegance of LINQ (Language Integrated Query) syntax.
 It leverages the generic math features introduced in .NET 7 to provide a wide range of data type support.
-With LinkDotNet.LinqSIMDExtensions , you can easily process large datasets in parallel, improving the performance of your applications.
+With LinkDotNet.LinqSIMDExtensions, you can easily process large datasets in parallel, improving the performance of your applications.

 It is not recommend to use this library for small datasets as the overhead of the SIMD operations is not worth it.